 How Soon Can I Expect to See Benefits after Rezum Procedure?

-It typically takes about 1 month after Rezum procedure to notice improvement in urinary symptoms including improvement in urinary urgency, frequency and urinary stream.
+It typically takes about 1 month after the Rezum procedure to notice an improvement in urinary symptoms including improvement in urinary urgency, frequency, and urinary stream.
 Maximum benefit is typically achieved about 3-6 months after the procedure.
 Studies show that the benefit persists for at least 3 years after REZUM procedure for treatment of enlarged prostate symptoms.

 Studies show that IPSS (AUA) symptom score which measures the severity of urinary symptoms improves by more than 50% from 22 to 10 (lower is better) over a period of 3 months post-procedure.

-Urinary stream starts to noticeably improve about 1 month after the procedure and reaches peak benefit about 3 months after.
-Studies demonstrate effectiveness of Rezum in improving urine flow.
-Uroflow measurement of urine stream, Qmax, the measurement of urine stream strength improves from 10 ml/sec before the procedure to 15 (higher is better) 6 month after procedure; improvements persist at 3 years with Qmax of 13.
+The urinary stream starts to noticeably improve about 1 month after the procedure and reaches peak benefit about 3 months after.
+Studies demonstrate the effectiveness of Rezum in improving urine flow.
+Uroflow measurement of urine stream, Qmax, the measurement of urine stream strength improves from 10 ml/sec before the procedure to 15 (higher is better) 6 month after the procedure; improvements persist at 3 years with Qmax of 13.